 Throughout 2018 Kneat focused on product advancement and new customer acquisition.
 Kneat announced seven new customers and scaling at two existing customers.
-The profile of the new customers is large, multinational enterprises; five being multinational life sciences companies and two being customers in the supply chain to the life sciences industry.
-These new customers added to Kneat's potential target sites within existing customers, which is in excess of 200 sites and up from approximately 15 sites at the end of 2017.
-These potential sites within existing customers represent a revenue opportunity and area of potential growth for Kneat.
-One of Kneat's goals and objectives is to convert these potential sites within signed customers to license sales in the coming years.
+The profile of the new customers was large, multinational enterprises; five being multinational life sciences companies and two being customers in the supply chain to the life sciences industry.
+These new customers added to Kneat's potential target sites within existing customers, bringing the number of customer sites to more than 200 and up from approximately 15 sites at the end of 2017.
 A summary of key announcements made during fiscal 2018 are outlined below:

 On December 20, 2018, the Company announced that it signed a master service agreement with a new customer in the life sciences supply chain.
-This multinational customer provides sample lifecycle and logistics management, infrastructure and consumables, including cold storage of biological assets, to global pharmaceutical companies and will now use Kneat Gx to automate and simplify their validation processes in the delivery of these services.
+This multinational customer provides sample lifecycle and logistics management, infrastructure and consumables, including cold storage of biological assets, to global pharmaceutical companies and this customers use of Kneat Gx is to automate and simplify their validation processes in the delivery of these services.

-On November 14, 2018, the Company announced it has signed a multi-year, global contract with one of the largest logistics suppliers in the world.
-This new customer will implement Kneat's SaaS platform to enable a compliant, paperless process for its CSV activities in the life sciences industry.
+On November 14, 2018, the Company announced it signed a multi-year, global contract with one of the largest logistics suppliers in the world.
+This new customer implementation of Kneat's SaaS platform was to enable a compliant, paperless process for its CSV activities in the life sciences industry.

-On August 22, 2018, Kneat announced that one of its tier one pharmaceutical customers is expanding their use of Kneat Gx to two new processes: test method and metrology CSV; and commissioning and qualifications process refresh procedures.
+On August 22, 2018, Kneat announced the expansion by one of its tier one pharmaceutical customers of their use of Kneat Gx to two new processes: test method and metrology CSV; and commissioning and qualifications process refresh procedures.
 The contract with this customer was announced in February 2018.

 On July 23, 2018, the Company announced that its customer, a leader in molecular diagnostics, further expanded its user base of Kneat Gx by purchasing additional on-premise licenses.
-This order represents a twenty-eight percent increase in licenses purchased and it follows a fifty percent expansion which occurred earlier in the year.
+This order represented a twenty-eight percent increase in licenses purchased and it followed a 50% expansion which occurred earlier in the year.

-On July 16, 2018, Kneat announced that it will be deploying its SaaS platform to the biotechnology division of a multinational pharmaceutical manufacturer with more than 70 manufacturing sites worldwide.
+On July 16, 2018, Kneat announced the deployment of its SaaS platform to the biotechnology division of a multinational pharmaceutical manufacturer with more than 70 manufacturing sites worldwide.

-On July 12, 2018 Kneat announced that one of the world's leading research-based developers of pharmaceuticals has chosen Kneat's technology to digitize its commissioning, qualification and validation processes.
-The initial scope of this on-premise license and maintenance agreement is for global capital projects with the opportunity to scale to other processes across multiple sites over several years.
+On July 12, 2018, Kneat announced that one of the world's leading research-based developers of pharmaceuticals had chosen Kneat's technology to digitize its commissioning, qualification and validation processes.
+The initial scope of this on-premise license and maintenance agreement was for global capital projects with the opportunity to scale to other processes across multiple sites over several years.
 This tier one pharmaceutical company has more than 70 manufacturing plants and 90,000 employees operating in over 120 countries.

-On June 14, 2018, the Company announced that a global leader in biotechnology is deploying Kneat Gx to a number of their sites after successfully completing product trials at an initial test site.
+On June 14, 2018, the Company announced that a global leader in biotechnology was deploying Kneat Gx to a number of their sites after successfully completing product trials at an initial test site.
 The customer will utilize Kneat Gx for both capital and operational validation projects during the next phase of their rollout.
-This customer, with an estimated 20,000 employees working across multiple sites, will transition their existing paper-based validation process to one that is completely digital.
+This customer, with an estimated 20,000 employees working across multiple sites, is transitioning their existing paper-based validation process to one that is completely digital.